 They were always smiling, efficient and professional… they could be both polished and fun.

 The crew complemented our guides, with a near one-to-one guest-to-crew ratio.
 They were always smiling, efficient and professional.
-Our cruise director, Maru, was always available even while training her counterpart, Daniella, to fill the role on the Origin’s forthcoming sister ship, Theory.
+Our cruise director, Maru, was always available even while training her counterpart, Daniella, to fill the role on the Origin’s forthcoming and interchangeable sister ship, Theory.
 Daniella shared with me that she had a master’s degree in hotel management, which exemplifies the aptitude of crew members drawn to these vessels.
 I enjoyed when members of the crew (including Maru herself, one day) would join us for outings or gregarious activities like jumping from the top deck of the ship; this showed that they could be both polished and fun.

 Captain Gonzalez occasionally joined us for snorkeling, and I was impressed to learn at dinner with him that we were the same age.
 The former captain of the Flamingo (another now-retired sister ship) with a lengthy background in the Ecuadorian Navy, Captain Gonzalez had graduated to the Origin.
-He ensured our trip was smooth and without issue, all while mingling with guests and being very approachable.
+He ensured our Galapagos trip was smooth and without issue, all while mingling with guests and being very approachable.
 He even held an impromptu program of pointing out constellations from the Sun Deck one night.
 His competence paired with Origin’s strong stabilizers and a seasoned itinerary made for an enjoyable experience with no seasickness on my part.

 Go West.
 See Penguins.